grantcarthew/start-prototype/docs/cli/start-init.md

 **Common reasons to re-run:**

-- Add newly installed agents
+- Add newly installed agents (`start init --force` for quick refresh)
 - Reset to defaults after config errors
 - Update agent templates from GitHub
+- Create team config for new project (`start init --local --force`)

 ### Agent Detection Limitations

 `command -v` only finds agents in PATH.
 If an agent is installed but not in PATH:

 - Not auto-detected
-- Select manually from "Additional agents" list
+- In interactive mode: Select manually from "Additional agents" list
-- Or select "Other..." for custom configuration
+- In automatic mode (`--force`): Not configured (add later with `start config agent add`)

 ### GitHub Repository Structure